wso2/docs-is/en/docs/using-wso2-identity-server/adding-a-workflow-engine.md

 accordingly.
 You can have many engines configured in different profiles and use one of them when creating a workflow.

+!!! info
     An embedded Business Process Management engine is included in WSO2 Identity Server.
-However, if you need more flexibility and more extensibility with this feature than what is currently provided, it is advisable to [integrate the Business Process Management (BPM) component of WSO2 Enterprise Integrator](../../using-wso2-identity-server/configuring-the-bpm-profile-of-wso2-ei-as-a-workflow-engine) with the Identity Server.
+However, if you need more flexibility and more extensibility with this feature than what is currently provided, it is advisable to [integrate the Business Process Management (BPM) component of WSO2 Enterprise
+    Integrator](../../using-wso2-identity-server/configuring-the-bpm-profile-of-wso2-ei-as-a-workflow-engine)
+    with the Identity Server.

 1. To create a BPM profile click on **Configure \> Workflow Engine Profiles \> Add**.
 The window below will be displayed.